whistlegraph/aesthetic-computer/README.txt

 🐞 Annoying Bugs & Regressions 🪱
   - [] Apple Pencil is no longer working with brushes.
   - [] Fix painting rotate / resize cropping issue.
+    - [] Check this in Brave browser as well.
   - [] Fix `spray` multiplayer / socket messages not being sent regression.
   - [] Painting doesn't fully reset when resizing.
   - [] Research the use of "requestProvider.js.map" and work it into `index.js`.